Redefining charter flow

 New users want to check products ASAP

-Our quick usability testing revealed that users often rush to the list page to understand the service, sometimes entering a fake destination just to get there quickly.
+Usability testing revealed that users often rush to the list page to understand the service, sometimes entering a fake destination just to get there quickly.

 Design approach

-Shorter flow for checking prices
+Shorter flow for prices

-When no fields are filled, clicking "check prices" should directly trigger a pop-up.
+Reduce visual noise and confusion by replacing destination with a switch; When no fields are filled, clicking "check prices" should directly trigger a pop-up.

 Data behind this decision: over 65% users don’t ever put in destination